EXCERPTS FROM THE TRUSTS ACT 2019

 Also, is there a better and easier way for trustees to fulfil their legal obligations than by being on one of Connectworks connected subscriptions plans, whereby they can access all the trusts’ documents?
 This is in addition to other benefits, such as significantly improved management, evidence of ultra-vires actions, secure storage of all trust information and anywhere, anytime access.

-Excerpts from the proposed requirements include;
+Excerpts from the acts requirements include;

 ● 22 Duty to know terms of trust